-Murray Stevenson brings his extensive experience, technical know-how, and thorough understanding of computer graphics pipelines to the role of Senior CG supervisor at Image Engine.
+Murray Stevenson brings his extensive experience, technical know-how, and thorough understanding of computer graphics pipelines to the role of Workflow Supervisor at Image Engine.

 Murray’s career commenced in Brisbane, Australia, when he started out as night shift technical support on the country’s version of Big Brother.
 From there he worked on multiple projects for a variety of creative companies, amassing a vast amount of first-hand production experience.